UCBoulder/tardigrade_stress_tools/docs/drucker-prager.rst

 Equation :eq:`drucker-prager-flow` is implemented as ``druckerPragerSurface``.
-In strain-hardening materials and visco-plastic materials it is possible to cross the initial yield surface.
+In strain-hardening materials and visco-plastic materials it is possible to cross the initial yield surface, where ``f >= 0`` indicates inelastic flow, ``f = 0`` is inelastic flow on the 'yield surface', and ``f <= 0`` indicates no (or minimal) inelastic flow.

 For these cases, it is important to also compute the inelastic strain increment direction.
 For associative flow this may be written as

 .. math::